cuzox/primed-model/README.md

 ## Noteworthy
-- If you're minifying/compressing/uglyfing your JS, you must pass a string to the `Model` decorator with the name or the class.
+- If you're minifying/compressing/uglyfing your JS, you must pass a string to the `Model` decorator with the name of the class.
 The function name is being relied uppon for initializing properties that depend on it at runtime
     ```typescript
     @Model('Foo')
     class Foo extends Base<Foo>{